-- The pre-pandemic instructional process usually included classroom sessions followed immediately by associated lab activities.
+- The pre-pandemic instructional process usually included theory followed immediately by associated lab activities.
 Even after labs become more readily available, your students may need to complete the hands-on portion of their lab exercises one after the other, while you perform task assessments along the way. - Understanding how to avoid idle time while in the lab is paramount to success.
-Since lab tasks take varying amounts of time, it may be necessary to create sets of related skills so students can make the most of their in-person instructional time. - Avoid sharing computers to eliminate unnecessary contact around devices and keyboards. - If possible, students should use personal portable devices rather than shared computers.
+Since many lab tasks take 60 minutes or more, it may be necessary to create sets of related skills (example: tire machine / wheel balancer / tire repair / tire rotation), so students can make the most of their in-person instructional time. - Avoid sharing computers to eliminate unnecessary contact around devices and keyboards.
+Tools such as Haynes AllAccess and MotoLogic are examples of products that may help. - If possible, students should use personal portable devices rather than shared computers.
 If this is not possible, establish task sheet collection points that help with social distancing.
 You might also want to keep track of which students have completed which tasks. - Post instructions at workstations so students do not have to gather or interact with you for basic lab instructions. - Find novel ways to expand hands-on instruction.
-For example, students who already work in a skilled trade category may be able to complete certain tasks at work.
+For example, students who work in service centers may be able to complete certain tasks at work.
 Either a supervisor could provide basic documentation, or students could use personal digital devices to record the completion of their assignments. - Resolve space challenges with strategies such as extended hours of operation, designated days for certain courses, and granting lab time only to a designated number of students in timed session blocks.

-- Space work stations six feet apart. - Weigh the benefits of allowing outside projects against the burden of cleaning them before and after contact.
-If possible, sequester outside projects in alternate spaces.
+- Space vehicles six (6) feet apart when tasks are based almost entirely on instructorinstalled vehicle faults. - Weigh the benefits of allowing outside vehicles against the burden of cleaning them before and after contact.
+If possible, sequester vehicles in alternate spaces.